-We launched our first padel court at Wargrave last May, a move that has been hugely popular and a significant factor behind a 50% increase in our membership over the past 12 months.
+We launched our first padel court at Wargrave in May 2025, a move that has been hugely popular and a significant factor behind a 50% increase in our membership over the past 12 months.
 In our last AGM members survey, 85% said that “padel has added value to the Club”.

 Outline proposals for a larger Clubhouse received support from 63% of members at our Annual General Meeting last November, with plans that would provide more space for a membership that has grown by nearly 70% since the current clubhouse was built in 2008.